 The bench press is a great way to build strength.
 But out of the big 4, it is the lift that has the most alternatives available.

-I personally keep the bench in my program because I enjoy it, but also because it’s a competed lift in powerlifting.
+I personally keep the bench in my program because I enjoy it, but also because it’s a competitive lift in powerlifting.

 Steve, however, has chosen to not bench press and replaces it with bodyweight variations of push-ups and a lot of gymnastics ring work.